phpb-com/docker-gitlab/README.md

 The default path image is configured to look for the trusted SSL certificates is at `/home/git/data/certs/ca.crt`, this can however be changed using the `SSL_CA_CERTIFICATES_PATH` configuration option.

 Copy the `ca.crt` file into the certs directory on the [datastore](#data-store).
 The `ca.crt` file should contain the root certificates of all the servers you want to trust.
-With respect to GitLab CI, this will be the contents of the gitlab_ci.crt file as described in the [README](https://github.com/sameersbn/docker-gitlab-ci/blob/master/README.md#ssl) of the [docker-gitlab-ci](https://github.com/sameersbn/docker-gitlab-ci) container.

 By default, our own server certificate [gitlab.crt](#generation-of-self-signed-certificate) is added to the trusted certificates list.